BOARD OF DIRECTORS

 Felicity Gooding, Deputy Chair and Treasurer

 Ms Gooding is a Fellow of the Institute of Chartered Accountants and a Graduate of the Institute of Company Directors.
-Felicity has held a number of directorships and is currently director of Poseidon Nickel, the Black Swan State Theatre Company and the Freedom Fund, a London based organisation dedicated to ending modern slavery.
+Felicity has held a number of directorships and is currently director of the Black Swan State Theatre Company and the Freedom Fund, a London based organisation dedicated to ending modern slavery.

 With over fifteen years’ experience specialising in due diligence, mergers and acquisitions and equity and debt financing across various sectors in Washington DC, Singapore and London.
 Ms Gooding has held senior positions at PricewaterhouseCoopers, Diageo Plc Fortescue Metals Group Ltd and Sirius Minerals Plc.